MicrosoftDocs/mesh-docs/mesh/Create/develop/script-your-scene-logic/cloud-scripting-troubleshooting.md

 ## After running `meshapp publish`, nothing happens
 This error has been identified to be a build error.
 1. Use `Ctrl + C` to exit the command's execution.
-2. Rerun the command with the dotnet verbosity flag: `meshapp publish -v normal`.
+2. Rerun the command with the dotnet verbosity flag: `meshcs publish -v normal`.
 If logs still aren't informative enough to debug, increase the verbosity to `detailed` or `diagnostic`.
 3. If build errors occurred, resolve them by doing the following:
    1. Open the csproj file for your Mesh App, then clean the project, and then rebuild it.
-   2. Rerun the `meshapp publish` command.
+   2. Rerun the `meshcs publish` command.

 ## After pressing play in Unity, nothing happens